 - Review and update the EAP annually or as needed. - Update and submit the Emergency Call List to the UC Davis Dispatch Center. - Train employees on the location of emergency exits, fire extinguishers, manual pull stations, first aid kits, and AEDs if applicable. - Ensure evacuation routes are posted and walkways remain clear at all times. - Train employees annually on the EAP, including the "Additional Training" sections.
 Ensure all new hires are familiar with the procedures and a copy of the plan is made available.
-Document all training. - Train the Assembly Area Managers, Responder Liaisons, and Alternate Department Safety Contact.
+Document all training. - Train the Responder Liaisons, and Alternate Department Safety Contact.
 Confirm they understand their duties as assigned in the plan. - Exercise your department's EAP annually.
-It is recommended you exercise your plan in the following order: - 1.
-Conduct a Tabletop Exercise.
+It is recommended you exercise your plan in the following order: - Conduct a Tabletop Exercise.
 This will allow departments to use their training on the EAP, as well as to work through any inefficiencies prior to an emergency.
-Contact Steve Ball for training or assistance with your tabletop exercise. - 2.
+Contact the UC Davis Office of Emergency Management and Mission Continuity training or assistance with your tabletop exercise. - 2.
 Schedule a Building Evacuation.
 The UC Davis Fire Department can perform a limited number of building evacuations each month.
 Advanced notice and coordination between the departments that share your building before the exercise is critical.
 The Fire Department will not conduct the exercise if coordination between department DSCs has not occurred.
-Please contact your Department Safety Coordinator to schedule an exercise.
+Please contact the Department Safety Manager to schedule an exercise.
 Evacuations will be scheduled on a first come first serve basis and times and dates will be decided based on the Fire Department's availability.
 To schedule a fire drill, please contact the UC Davis Fire Department.